DataSF/housing-data-hub/data-browser/population-and-households/_posts/2014-07-02-households.md

 notes: ""
 ---

 A household consists of one or more people leaving together within a single housing unit.
-The chart below shows the total number of households over time, including both family and nonfamily households.
+The chart below shows the total number of households over time.